brianholland99/eventmail/README.md

 Later versions may add new keys.
 To be safe, don't use keys that are not defined.

 ***There are no keys that are required to be in all profiles.
-However, most current keys are required to be used for sending of messages.
-Any callable profile must have those required fields after inheritance is applied.
+However, many current keys are required to be used for sending of messages.
+All callable profiles must have those required fields after inheritance is applied.

 The keys "port" and "inherit" are totally optional even after all inheritance is applied.
+The "event_file" and "format" fields are optional if only the date is needed for substitution into the body and subject.

 #### Key - doc